icdevs/Icdevs_mainsite/_posts/2023-03-24-50-Customer Service Dapp.md

 * Allow customization of the dapp with dapp branding.
 * Accept query string parameters that can prefill in the canister ID and default values for calling a function.
 * Allow the user to add a hard-coded list of canisters and function pairs that are allowed to be called for security reasons.

+You should use this library as the base for your applictaion as it has most of what you will need built in: https://github.com/dfinity/dfn-components/tree/main/packages/candid-ui

 This bounty gives the opportunity to